-composed of real matrices $(\bA_{11},\bA_{12},\bA_{21},\bA_{22}, \bB_1,\bB_2,\bC_1,\bC_2,\bD)$ of compatible dimensions, because $G$ has been shifted in such a way that it has \emph{no poles at infinity}.
+composed of real matrices $(\bA_{11},\bA_{12},\bA_{21},\bA_{22}, \bB_1,\bB_2,\bC_1,\bC_2,\bD)$ of compatible dimensions, because $G$ has \emph{no poles in an environment of infinity}.
 It has been shown \cite{cockburn1997linear} that the problem of finding a realization for a 2-D system is a special case of finding a linear fractional representation (LFR) for a matrix depending rationally on complex variables.
 As it is common in Robust Control, we depict the linear fractional representation \eqref{eq:tf_lfr} as a block diagram in Figure~\ref{fig:2DLFT}.
 From this block diagram, we can directly see how to obtain a state space realization of this system as follows.

-\begin{definition}[Roesser system] An affine Roesser system is a 2-D system $\ell_2^{c_1}(\bbZ\times \bbZ) \to \ell_2^{c_2}(\bbZ\times \bbZ), (u\lsb i_1,i_2 \rsb ) \mapsto (y\lsb i_1,i_2 \rsb )$ with state space realization
+\begin{definition}[Roesser system] An affine Roesser system is a 2-D system $\ell_2^{c_1}(\bbN\times \bbN) \to \ell_2^{c_2}(\bbN\times \bbN), (u\lsb i_1,i_2 \rsb ) \mapsto (y\lsb i_1,i_2 \rsb )$ with state space realization